 Elizabeth VarkiASSOCIATE PROFESSORGraduate Program Coordinator

-You’ll have access to the UNH Inter Operability Lab, where you’ll test the networking equipment of top technology companies, gaining real-world training and experience.
-Many of UNH’s student organizations are a natural fit for IT students, such as the Cyber Security Club, the Linux Club, and Wildcat Women in Computer Science.
+The information technology cognate allows students who are interested in acquiring computing and information technology skills to receive recognition of their work on their transcript.
+You’ll have access to the UNH Inter Operability Lab,where you’ll work alongside top tech companies to test their equipment before it hits the marketplace.
+Many of UNH’s student organizations are a natural fit for those with an interest in computer science, such as the Cybersecurity Club, the Linux Club, and Wildcat Women in Computer Science.
 Plus, the Programming Assistance Center offers walk-in support and tutoring.

 Potential career areas